jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

 15. Enter a valid value in each field in the booking form and click the book trip button.
-Verify that the form submits, the booking is added to the booking database and the user is redirected to the booking page.
+Verify that the form submits, the booking is added to the database and the user is redirected to the booking page.

     - Outcome: Pass